 Oscar-winning actor Nicolas Cage has enjoyed a successful 40-year career on the silver screen.
 Everyone in an English-speaking country and beyond has at least heard of his name.
 Cage has starred in an impressive memorandum of Hollywood films.
 These films have generated both financial and historical significance in Tinseltown.
 Throughout his career, Cage has had a whopping total film gross of $4.7 trillion dollars.
 In the peak of his movie making career, his annual salary averaged $40 million alone!

 Let’s face facts: most of our family’s hard work and hustling is total chump change compared to Mr. Cage.
-Jared and I are barely worth 1/40th of what Cage made in 1999.
+Hubby and I are barely worth 1/40th of what Cage made in 1999.

 This guy had everything!

 Cage finally found his big break in 1996 and it didn’t take him long to fall into the abyss of lifestyle inflation.
 From the late 1990s to the peak of the housing bubble in 2007, Cage was on an endless spending spree as a by-product of his newfound success in Hollywood.
 The man purchased 15 high-end properties amidst the housing bubble climb, 2 European castles (that he never lived in or fixed up), a private island, 1 gulfstream jet, 4 yachts, 22 luxury automobiles, a pet crocodile and a $150,000 pet octopus 2.
 That’s just a small list of what he has squandered his money on.

 Something about Cage just gives me the heebie jeebies.
 Anyone else?

 Did I mention that one of his wild purchases was a haunted mansion in New Orléans once owned by a sadistic slave owner and murderer name Madame LaLaurie?